ici-github/php-mysql-container/README.md

 1. For Grade 12 students only:
    - Since most of the Performance Tasks needs a MySQL database connection, you will be accessing them externally.
    - To request a MySQL account, please email jerick.almeda@ici.edu.ph, make sure that you're indicating your block and reason.
+   - Instructions will be sent thru your ICI-email address.

 ## Contributing